Naitsirc98/Beryl/README.md

 Beryl uses a scene system to update and render your worlds.
 A scene contains entities, which are the basic world objects.
 An entity is nothing by itself, but they can contain multiple components.
-A component can be almost everything data or behaviours.
+A component can be just data, may define a behaviour, or both.
 With this system, you get rid of complex inheritance hierarchies, so the application is easier to scale.

 An entity only exists within its scene.
 Entities can only be in 1 scene, and a component must be in only 1 entity.
 In addition, an entity can only contain 1 component of a specific class, but can contain multiple components of the same type.

 As you can see, the component **class** and the component **type** are different things.
 The class of a component refers to its Java class, i.e. **UpdateMutableBehaviour**.
-However, the *type* is usually the generic class of that kind of components, i.e. **AbstractBehaviour**.
+However, the **type** is usually the base class of that kind of components, i.e. **AbstractBehaviour**.

 So, you cannot add 2 **UpdateMutableBehaviour** components in the same entity, but it may contain 100 different implementations of **AbstractBehaviour**.